 AP Interview: Egypt's Moussa defends draft charter

-"This is a constitution that answers to the requirements of the 21st century," said Moussa.
+"This is a constitution that answers to the requirements of the 21st century," he said.
 "The constitution is very clear on democracy and freedoms."

-A copy of the draft charter obtained from Moussa's office states that men and women are equal in all rights and demands that the state ensures "appropriate" representation of women in public jobs and the judiciary.
+A copy of the draft charter obtained from Moussa's office states that men and women have equal rights and that the state must ensure "appropriate" representation of women in public jobs and the judiciary.
 It also criminalizes torture, discrimination and inciting hatred.

 It asks the next parliament to adopt a law that would lift longtime restrictions on the construction and restoration of churches, thus allowing Christians - about 10 percent of Egypt's estimated 90 million people - to build and restore their places of worship.

-Moussa's take on the law appeared to strike a middle ground, saying that peaceful demonstrations must be allowed and protected, but that something had to be done about violent protests that disrupt the daily life of Egyptians - a thinly veiled reference to the near daily demonstrations by Islamists demanding Morsi's reinstatement.
+Moussa's take on the law appeared to strike a middle ground.
+He said peaceful demonstrations must be allowed and protected, but that something had to be done about violent protests that disrupt the daily life of Egyptians - a thinly veiled reference to the near daily demonstrations by Islamists demanding Morsi's reinstatement.

 "The law should have been further considered before being adopted," he said.
 "But we also have to agree that this is not the way to express views."

-Critics of the draft constitution contend that it has accorded the military special status by allowing it to select its own candidate for the job of defense minister and empowering it to bring civilians before military tribunals, which they say often result in a miscarriage of justice.
-Human rights activists say that at least 10,000 civilians were tried before military tribunals during the nearly 17 months of direct military rule after the 2011 uprising that toppled Hosni Mubarak.
+Critics of the draft constitution, drafted by a 50-member panel chaired by Moussa, contend that it has accorded the military special status by allowing it to select its own candidate for the job of defense minister and empowering it to bring civilians before military tribunals.
+Human rights activists say that at least 10,000 civilians were tried before military tribunals during the nearly 17 months of direct military rule after the uprising that toppled Mubarak.

 "I believe and expect that there will be a huge turnout," Moussa said at his office in parliament's upper house, or Shura Council, which is to be scrapped under the new constitution.
 As for the percentage of voters backing the draft charter, he said: "I really hope that it would be over 70 percent."

-The 2012 constitution written under Morsi was adopted by about 63 percent of the votes, but had a turnout of just over 30 percent.
+The 2012 constitution written under Morsi, Egypt's first freely elected president, was adopted by about 63 percent of the votes, but had a turnout of just over 30 percent.
+The latest document is a heavily amended version of that charter, with all the clauses that critics feared would lead to the creation of a purist Islamic state removed and the section on freedoms and liberties strengthened.